TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-onboarding-failure-to-create-workspace.md

 # Failure to create workspace

-If you need help figuring out why your workspace failed to be created, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace) for information about:
+If you need help figuring out why your workspace failed to be created, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace).

 ## **Recommended Documents**